France in the Eurovision Song Contest 2016

-France participated in the Eurovision Song Contest 2016 with the song "J'ai cherché" written by Amir, Nazim Khaled and Johan Errami.
-The song was performed by Amir.
+France was represented at the Eurovision Song Contest 2016 with the song "J'ai cherché" written by Amir, Nazim Khaled and Johan Errami, and performed by Amir.
 The French broadcaster France Télévisions in collaboration with the television channel France 2 internally selected the French entry for the 2016 contest in Stockholm, Sweden.
 "J'ai cherché" was officially announced by France 2 as the French entry on 29 February 2016 and later the song was presented to the public as the contest entry during a live performance by Amir on 12 March 2016 during the France 2 programme The DiCaire Show.

 As a member of the "Big Five", France automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 11, France placed sixth out of the 26 participating countries with 257 points.